NNIL-formulas revisited: universal models and finite model property: Universal models

-Now we have proved all these concrete properties of $\Tn$ we can see that there are alternative ways to see the universal model $\Tn$.
-In the first place one can see $\Tn$ as the set of those unraveled members $T$ of $\mathcal{U}(n)$ with only strictly color-decreasing chains such that, for no nodes $u,v,w$ with $v$ and $w$ immediate successors of $u$, $T_v\leq T_w$.
-Another way is to introduce the universal models via subsimulations instead of monotonic maps, and see $\Tn$ as the set of equivalence classes of finite $n$-models under subsimulation partially ordered by the subsimulation relation, as done in the earlier work \cite{Fan08}.
-We will not include proofs of these facts here.
+Now that we have proved all these concrete properties of $\Tn$ let us remark that there are alternative ways to see the universal model $\Tn$.
+For instance, since $\Tn$ and $\mathcal{U}(n)$ are constructed basically by the same strategy (see Definitions \ref{def:unipc} and \ref{univnn}), one can view $\Tn$ as the set of those unraveled elements $T$ of $\mathcal{U}(n)$ with only strictly color-decreasing chains such that for every node $w$ in $T$, the trees $T_{w_i}$ generated by immediate successors $w_i$ of $w$ are pairwise $\leq$-incomparable.
+Indeed, it is easy to see by induction that each such unraveled element $T$ of $\mathcal{U}(n)$ belongs to $\Tn$, and conversely each element in $\Tn$ is an unraveled element $T$ of $\mathcal{U}(n)$ of the described form. \todof{Reformulated a little the definition, Now I think this fact is indeed clear, so I didn't really add the detailed proof (as there's nothing to prove then).}\todof{And deleted the other alternative definition, as you suggested.}